Car wreck causes hundreds of power outages throughout Mt. Pleasant

 According to dispatch, the wreck occurred at 1:53 a.m.
 Monday morning on Wando Park Blvd. and Stonewall Ct.

+The active scene shows the car did strike a utility pole in the area causing the power outages.

 Dominion Energy reports that there are more than 750,000 customers served in the area.
-It is unclear if the accident is what directly impacted the power outage, but crews are working to restore power in the area.
+Crews are working to restore power and expected to bring power back around 8 a.m.

 We will continue to update as power is working to be restored in the area.